-- 70. COVID-19 presents a unique challenge to our community, and public health restrictions mean that the market for accommodation is not functioning as it would under normal economic conditions.
-The Government expects all businesses benefiting from financial assistance under the scheme to act compassionately where they provide staff accommodation. - 71.
-Any worker in employer-provided accommodation on 19 March 2020, must continue to be given the opportunity to remain in that accommodation for the duration of the scheme, whether or not they remain in employment.
-Employers which fail to meet this requirement may be excluded from this scheme and other schemes. - 72.
+- 75. Any worker in employer-provided accommodation on 19 March 2020, must continue to be given the opportunity to remain in that accommodation for the duration of the scheme, whether or not they remain in employment.
+Employers which fail to meet this requirement may be excluded from this scheme and other schemes. - 76.
 This provision will not apply where there is a clear case of misconduct and appropriate procedures have been followed to dismiss an employee.
 Where an ex-employee begins working for another business, the provider of accommodation will be permitted to seek recovery of any reasonable incidental costs of maintaining the employee in staff accommodation from the date of the change of employment.